 In writing we place the focus on our children understanding why they are writing and who they are writing for (purpose and audience).
 This should enable them to understand how to set their writing out and the sort of vocabulary they should be using.
 It also helps them to see that there is a real reason for completing a particular piece of written work.

 Writing lessons will also include a grammar element.

 We use the Penpals handwriting scheme in school.

 Spelling and Phonics

-In Year 1 phonics is taught daily across 4 ability groups.
-We use the Letters and Sounds programme.
+In Year 1 phonics is taught daily across 5 ability groups.
+We incorporate the Letters and Sounds programme into our planning and also make reference to the Jolly Phonics Scheme.
 In Year 2 children have daily sessions working towards the Year 2 Spelling and Grammar objectives.
 Those children who need Phonics teaching have daily intervention.

 In Years 3 to 5 spelling and phonics are taught using the Support for Spelling materials, 3 times a week.

 Spellings are sent home each week.

 Please click here to find a copy of the Common Exception Words that your child must learn to read and spell in Key Stage 1.
 These are 'tricky words' which the children have to learn rather than rely on their use of their sounds.
 For Years 3-6 you will find a copy of these words by clicking on your child's year group and selecting the 'English' tab.

 Please click on your child’s year group to see what they will be learning over the year.